Computer-graphics pioneers win tech's Turing prize

 Together, the two worked on techniques that made graphics in movies like “Toy Story” look more lifelike, even though Hanrahan left Pixar years before the studio released that film.
 Catmull is the former president of Pixar and worked there for more than three decades.

 “What makes skin look like skin?
 What makes a tree look like a tree?
-You have to understand the structure of material and how light interacts with it,” Hanrahan said.
+You have to understand the structure of material and how light interacts with it,” Hanrahan said in an interview with The Associated Press.
 Only then is it possible to translate that understanding of how the physics of curved surfaces — our hands, our noses — works with light into the 100,00-plus frames that make up a movie.

 Hanrahan's “RenderMan” software helped produce “Toy Story” in 1995 and then a string of Pixar films like “Up,” “Monsters Inc.,” “Finding Nemo” and “Wall-E.” It was also the backbone of CGI special effects in live-action movies such as “Titanic” and the “Lord of the Rings” films.